 Minimal tools are needed for this project.
 They are:

-Side cutters (Klein electrician pliers)
+Side cutters (Klein electrician pliers or similar)

 Voltage tester (analog or digital multi-meter, Fluke VoltAlert, or something similar)